Individuals with Disabilities Education Act & Maintenance of Effort

 (d) The termination of costly expenditures for long-term purchases, such as the acquisition of equipment or the construction of school facilities.

-(e) The assumption of cost by the high cost fund operated by the SEA under § 300.704(c).
+(e) The assumption of cost by the high cost fund operated by the State Education agency under § 300.704(c).

 (Approved by the Office of Management and Budget under control number 1820–0600) (Authority: 20 U.S.C.
 1413(a)(2)(B))